RaquelPlaza/angular5-dojo/README.md

         }
       );
 ```
-We are assining the object from our call to the categories array we declared previously.
-Now our dropdown has options coming from the API.
+We are assigning the object from our call to the categories array we declared previously.
+Now our dropdown will have options coming from the API following a successful response.
+Lets get that response working.

 ### JSON-Server